airtribe-projects/task-manager-api-rkganeshan/README.md

 3. Any HTTP client library in your application

 Make sure to set the `Content-Type: application/json` header when sending POST or PUT requests.

+## ⚠️ Important Note About Testing

+**After running the test suite, you must discard or reset any changes made to `task.json`.**

+The tests will modify `task.json` (your mock database), and these changes will persist.
+If you do not restore `task.json` to its original state, subsequent tests may fail or behave unexpectedly.

+- Always restore `task.json` after running tests to ensure consistent results.
+- You can use version control (e.g., `git checkout -- task.json`) or manually reset the file.

+**Also, make sure the app is NOT running on any localhost port while running the tests.**

+- If the app is running, the test suite may fail due to port conflicts or unexpected behavior.
+- Stop any running server before executing the tests.